Search for anything...

 Features

 • PRODUCT: Includes 10 plant bulbs (Ranunculus asiaticus Tecolote series 'Buttercups').
-Images of flowers are for reference only.
+Images of flowers or mature plants are for reference only.

-• INFO: Hardiness zones 8, 9, 10 or overwinter.
-In colder zones, you may plant in Spring past frost, bulbs/corms may be dug up in September and overwintered in a cool, dry space.
-Ranunculus do not like high heat or humidity.
+• INFO: Growing zones 8, 9, 10 or overwinter.
+In colder zones, you may plant in Spring past frost or start indoors.
+Increase water while in bloom.
+Ranunculus do not like high heat or humidity while in bloom, partial sun is recommended in these areas.

 • BRAND: Easy to Grow is an American company that partners with farmers and growers.